Through The Fibro Fog

 🥬 Ingredients

-This spring asparagus salad is definitely rather 'green' with all the vegetables, with their flavour brought out to perfection by a simple herb dressing.
+This spring asparagus caprese salad is definitely rather 'green' with all the vegetables, and their flavour is brought out to perfection by a simple basil dressing.
 You will need:

 • Asparagus: the 'star' vegetable of the dish.
 You can either serve the asparagus slightly warm or leave to cool completely.

-• Zucchini / courgette: these go melt in the mouth soft and flavourful after being baked.
+• Zucchini / courgette: these go melt in the mouth soft and flavourful after being baked in the oven.

 • Arugula / rocket: for that peppery flavour that adds so much to a salad.

-• Basil and parsley: along with the arugula these are the 'flavour stars' of the salad, and really elevate the taste.
-I grow mine on my windowsill now the weather is warmer.
+• Basil and parsley: along with the arugula these are the 'flavour stars' of the asparagus basil salad, and really elevate the taste.
+Definitely use fresh herbs not dried!

-• Extra virgin olive oil: the base of the herb dressing, I like the Filippo Berio extra virgin olive oil.
-Using extra virgin olive oil gives a delightfully rich taste, and has health benefits too.
+• Extra virgin olive oil: the base of the herb dressing, using extra virgin olive oil gives a delightfully rich taste.

 • Apple cider vinegar: for that acidic element of the herb dressing.
 For those on a low histamine diet, you can opt out of using it if vinegar poses an issue for you.
 Apple vinegar scores 0 on the SIGHI list, while white distilled vinegar scores 0.
 Or omit completely.